 As previously discussed, the scenarios in section 3.2 can be divided into series of “Front-end” interactions between the User and the Cloud and “Back-End” interactions between the Printer and the Cloud.
 Considering the Out-of-Scope items, the design requirements are limited to defining or referencing an existing the definition of the User Client-to Cloud interface on the Front end, and the Cloud to Cloud Print Manager interface on the Back End.
 These definitions will, however, assume or impose some characteristics of the otherwise out-of-scope components.

-User side Design Requirements
+Client-side Design Requirements

 In all of the scenarios, the User, operating though a Client, must establish a connection with the Cloud elements supporting the functions necessary for Cloud Printing.
 The authentication and authorization of the User, and the methods by which the printers that he can use are located are out of scope.
 However, the following are in scope and must be addressed by this specification: